 Any work turned in after the designated deadline will receive a one letter grade reduction for each week it is late, even if by one day.
-Work not turned in with-in two weeks of the due date will receive no credit for that assignment.
-Any exceptions to this policy must be discussed prior to late work being accepted, and will only be granted in the event of documented, unforeseeable and serious circumstances.
+Work not turned in with-in two weeks of the due date will receive a failing grade for that assignment.